storj/stats/homepage.md

-Storj DCS Public Network Statistics
+Storj Public Network Statistics
 ===================================

-This website provides official public statistics from Storj DCS satellites.
+This website provides official public statistics from Storj satellites.

 The statistics are provided in JSON format.
 See below.